bjosv/brod_examples/README.md

-# brod_examples
+# Brod examples
-Repo with a collection of different usage scenarios of the Erlang Kafka client 'brod'
+Repo with a collection of different usage scenarios of the Erlang Kafka client `brod`

+See `test/` for the examples.

 ## Run test examples